negcx/poker/lib/poker/README.md

 ## Game Loop
 1. Place dealer button
 2. Deal cards to players with chips

+SELECT ROUND PLAYERS
+- All seats where stack > 0 and player is not nil

+MOVE BUTTON
+- if button is nil, place it randomly
+- otherwise move it 1 player to left

+deal cards to round players

+ACTION: AUTOBET SMALL BLIND
+ACTION: AUTOBET BIG BLIND
+TURN: PLAYER LEFT OF BIG BLIND

+action types:
+- :small_blind
+- :big_blind
+- :fold
+- :call
+- :check
+- :raise
+- :bet

 3. Preflop betting loop
     1. Player to the left of big blind has the option to fold, call, raise
     2. Repeat until all players have called or folded